-The Society was incorporated in 1856 as a not-for-profit corporation under the Laws of New York State.
+The Staten Island Historical Society, Inc. d/b/a Historic Richmond town, hereinafter referred to as "The Society" was incorporated in 1856 as a not-for-profit corporation under the Laws of New York State.
 The Society collects and preserves items related to the history and culture of Staten Island, in accordance with its statement of purpose.
 The collection includes 33 historic buildings dating from 1696 to 1907.
 These structures include residential, commercial, and government buildings, which are local interpretations of styles including Dutch Colonial, Federal, Greek Revival, Gothic Revival, and Victorian.
 The 70,000-object artifact collection (amassed primarily through donations) includes household items, furniture, textiles, clothing and accessories, tools and equipment, toys and dolls, firearms, horse-and-hand-drawn vehicles, and archaeological specimens; 610 cubic feet of historic manuscripts and archival material including family history records, civic and social organization records, church records, business records, industrial and manufacturing records, local government records, and institutional archives; a 15,000-volume research library containing mostly rare or out-of-print items: and more than 50,000 historic photographs.